 septoplasty.
-It relieves nasal blockage by centering the septum between the 2 nostrils.
+The goal of surgery is to ease breathing by centering the septum between the two nostrils.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.